What is Lark Camp?

 What if I can’t afford camp?

 We offer a limited number of work-trade positions – where campers work in exchange for some portion of their camp fees.
 We have positions on the registration crew, setup and teardown crews, or cleaning crew.
 Contact firstname.lastname@example.org if this interests you for more information.
 You can reduce meal cost – trade work for eats in one of our kitchens doing food preparation, service, or dishwashing.
+Visit Lark Kitchen for details about kitchen work trade positions.
 Contact email@example.com for more information.

 Lark Traditional Arts